Plan resolvers

 When building a GraphQL schema programatically, plan resolvers are stored into

-of the field; for example:
+extensions.grafast.plan of the field; for a raw GraphQL.js object type this

 import { GraphQLSchema, GraphQLObjectType, GraphQLInt } from "graphql";